untillpro/scm4j/scm4j-releaser/docs/data-structure-SCM4J_VCS_REPOS.md

 !!omap

 # Just a component.
-Note that ident of attribute specification must be at least three spaces
+Note that releaseCommand (deprecated: `builder`) is a must and ident of attribute specification must be at least three spaces

 - mycompany:component1:
    url: http://mycompany.com/repos/component1
+   releaseCommand: cmd /c gradlew.bat uploadArchives

 # Two components in the same repository